Veterans Affairs Topic Presentations and Information

 By delivering superior, responsive, and unswerving support and services, the Marine Corps League will become the Veteran service organization of choice for Marine Corps Veterans and their families seeking the benefits, services, and assistance with transition and post-service needs.

-Veterans Service Officers
+National Veterans Service Officers

 When you need assistance getting the benefits due as a Veteran or eligible family member you should seek the assistance of a Veterans Service Officer (VSO).
 A VSO representative can help you gather the evidence needed and submit a Fully Developed Claim on your behalf.
 A VSO representative can also correspond with the Department of Veterans Affairs (VA) about your claim on your behalf.
 VSOs always provide their representation on VA claims free of charge.